d0tTino/d0tTino/README.md

 ## Telemetry and Metrics

-When invoked with the `--analytics` flag, `ai-do` sends a small JSON payload to the URL specified by `EVENTS_URL`.
+When invoked with the `--analytics` flag, the CLI tools (`ai-do`, `ai-exec`, and the `ai-cli` subcommands `send`, `plan`, `do`) send a small JSON payload to the URL specified by `EVENTS_URL`.
+Each payload contains the following fields:

+- `name` – event type such as `ai-cli-plan` or `ai-do`
+- `goal` – the provided goal or prompt
+- `step_count` – number of generated steps (when planning)
+- `exit_code` – command execution result
+- `start_ts` and `end_ts` – Unix timestamps capturing the plan duration
+- `latency_ms` – computed from the timestamps

 These events record whether a command sequence completed successfully and can be aggregated per user.
 Summing successful executions for each developer over a calendar week yields the “successful automated tasks per active developer per week” metric.
 This telemetry helps track how effectively the automation tooling is being adopted and highlights trends in task reliability.

 ## Privacy

-`ai-do` and the `ai-cli` subcommands (`send`, `plan`, `do`) can send anonymous completion events when invoked with `--analytics`.
+`ai-do`, `ai-exec`, and the `ai-cli` subcommands (`send`, `plan`, `do`) can send anonymous completion events when invoked with `--analytics`.
 The data is posted to the URL specified in the `EVENTS_URL` environment variable with optional authorization via `EVENTS_TOKEN`.
 No information is sent unless the flag is provided.